BA (Honours) Interior Design

 In your third year you can choose to do a placement year, providing you with the opportunity to add to your CV and gain experience of working in design studios and architectural practices.
 Placements give you the opportunity to apply your learning, develop new and existing skills and increase your knowledge and experience.
 Our students have secured placements with companies such as YourStudio, Mynt Design and Tim Flynn Architects.

-Other students have completed placements abroad in Dubai, Australia and LA.
+Other students have completed placements abroad in Dubai, Melbourne and LA.
 You can also study at an international university through the Erasmus scheme.
 We have partnerships with universities in Barcelona, Prague and Lyon among others.

 The design work you complete during the course develops into a portfolio of work that helps you gain employment after graduating.